user1342/AutoCorpus/README.md

 AutoCorpus is a tool backed by a large language model (LLM) for automatically generating corpus files for fuzzing.

-AutoCorpus works best when generating corpus files that are based om natural language, such as JSON, XML, or other config files.
+AutoCorpus works best when generating corpus files that are based on natural language, such as JSON, XML, or other config files.

 # ⚙️ Setup